KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

 Then, to enable the format checker, set the `KICAD_CHECK_FORMAT` environment variable in your shell.
-Without this variable, the format checker will not run on commit, but you can still use `git clang-format --diff` to check manually.
+Without this variable, the format checker will not run on commit, but you can still check files staged for commit manually:

+    tools/check_coding.sh --diff

-If enabled, when you commit a change, you will be told if you have caused any style violations (only in your changed code).
-You can fix them automatically
+If the hook is enabled, when you commit a change, you will be told if you have caused any style violations (only in your changed code).
+You can fix your staged changes automatically with this tool:
-with:

-    git clang-format
+    tools/check_coding.sh

 Or you can proceed anyway, if you are sure your style is correct:

     git commit --no-verify

+The `check_coding.sh` tool has other modes:

+* Make (or see only) changes to files modified in the previous commit:
+    * `check_coding.sh --amend [--diff]`

 # 2. Naming Conventions # {#naming_conventions}